Dr Stephan Harrison

 Associate Professor of Quaternary Science

-- An invited member of the Environmental Research Group and the Climate Research Group of the Institute of Actuaries.
+- An invited member of the Environmental Research Group and the Climate Research Group of the Institute of Actuaries (2005-2009).

-- An invited member of the Carbon Counting Group, an international group of economists, scientists, architects, politicians and environmental activists working in the field of mitigation and adaption for climate change.
+- An invited member of the Carbon Counting Group, an international group of economists, scientists, architects, politicians and environmental activists working in the field of mitigation and adaption for climate change (2005).

-- An expert witness for the Environmental Law Alliance Worldwide looking at the impact of mining on mountain glaciers in the Chilean Andes, and specifically the Pascua Lama mine.
+- An expert witness for the Environmental Law Alliance Worldwide looking at the impact of mining on mountain glaciers in the Chilean Andes, and specifically the Pascua Lama mine (2006).

 - An invited member of the Science Media Centre

-- An invited member of the Environmental Research Group of the Emergency Planning Society.
+- An invited member of the Environmental Research Group of the Emergency Planning Society (2002-2006).

 - Since 2005 he has given 19 invited papers and 4 keynote speeches at international and national conferences and workshops.

-- He has given invited keynote talks at the National Academy of Sciences in Washington DC; the 2005 Lloyd’s Risk Lecture and invited talks at the universities of Trondheim and Vienna.
+- He has given invited keynote talks at the National Academy of Sciences in Washington DC; the 2005 Lloyd’s Risk Lecture and invited talks in Norway, India, Chile, Bolivia, Romania and Austria..

-- He has reviewed manuscripts for 26 journals and grant applications for NERC and NSF.
+- He has reviewed manuscripts for 31 different journals and grant applications for NERC and NSF.

 Broad research specialisms:

-Dr Stephan Harrison‘s main research interests lie in geomorphological responses to climate change.
-He has worked for twelve field seasons on the glaciers of Patagonia studying their fluctuation histories over the last 15,000 years and the geomorphological impact of recent glacier retreat on valley-side slopes.
+Dr Stephan Harrison's main research interests lie in geomorphological responses to climate change.
+He has worked for fourteen field seasons on the glaciers of Patagonia studying their late Quaternary fluctuation histories and the geomorphological impact of recent glacier retreat.

 Dr Harrison was also recently the UK-coordinator on an EU INCO-COPERNICUS project which examined glacier retreat, climate change and hydrological responses in the northern Tian Shan mountains of Kazakhstan.
 The project examined the nature and impacts of climate change on the glaciers of the Zailiisky Alatau mountains.
 In such arid regions of central Asia much of the water used for economic development comes from summer melting of glaciers and permafrost, and these supplies are replenished during winter snowfalls.
 With global warming, such supplies are under threat and this will have profound political, economic and social repercussions.